chengjieniu/Im2Struct/README.md

 #### 3. run im2struct_demo.m
-the input is an image, the output of 3D shape structure is show in figure.
+Use im2struct_demo.m to generate shapes based on trained model.
+The input is an image, the output of 3D shape structure is showed in figure.